 SN: The process of roasting is much like cooking a nice steak.
-From an external standpoint it’s very simple.
-You apply heat until it reaches a desired point.
-Internally it’s more complicated and it’s about the Maillard reaction - caramelizing sugars and releasing flavors, and then making sure you don’t over cook it (much like steak).
+From an external standpoint, it’s very simple.
+You apply heat until it reaches the desired point.
+Internally it’s more complicated and it’s about the Maillard reaction - caramelizing sugars and releasing flavors and then making sure you don’t overcook it (much like steak).
 The craft of roasting comes from the manner in which you accomplish this process.

 AHD: In view of this, it seems that roasting is a pretty creative process, in that your bringing coffee into something that magnifies its characteristics for the subject.
 Is there a correlation between aesthetics and coffee roasting?

 SN: There is absolutely a correlation between aesthetics and coffee.
 Great coffee facilitates sensory experiences.
 It’s not simply a vessel for caffeine.
 People remember the best cup of coffee they’ve ever had or their first great cup of coffee.
 This is what Italy was for me.